byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 ### Defining Model Methods

-Now that we have defined the properties of our model, we need to define the governing equations for its state variables, if it has any.
+Now that we have defined the properties of our model, we need to define the governing equations for its state variables.

 The right hand side of the governing aerodynamic differential equations is calculated using the [`get_rates`](@ref) function for out-of-place models and [`get_rates!`](@ref) function for in-place models.

 ```@example developer
-function get_rates(model::MyPeters{N,TF,SV,SA}, λ, d, p, t) where {N,TF,SV,SA}
+function get_rates(model::MyPeters{N,TF,SV,SA}, x, y, p, t) where {N,TF,SV,SA}
     # extract aerodynamic states as statically sized vector
-    λ = SVector{N}(λ)
+    λ = SVector{N}(x)
     # extract inputs
-    u, ω, vdot, ωdot = d
+    u, ω, vdot, ωdot = y
     # extract parameters
     a, b, a0, α0 = p
     # extract model constants